matomo-org/developer-documentation/docs/master/Piwik/Db.md

 #### Description

-This function will break up a SELECT into several smaller SELECTs and should be used when performing a SELECT that can take a long time to finish.
+This function will break up a SELECT into several smaller SELECTs and accumulate the result.
+It should be used when performing a SELECT that can take a long time to finish.
 Using several smaller SELECTs will ensure that the table will not be locked for too long.

 #### Signature